Marthakim25/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a command that finds all empty files and directories in the current directory and sub-directories
+ write a script that list all the files with a .gif extension in the current directory and sub-directories